vitaly-krugl/interview-prep/work_samples/README.md

 # OLDER WORK IN C/C++ ON WEBOS AT PALM 7+ YEARS AGO
 * [I took over libpalmsocket](https://github.com/openwebos/libpalmsocket/tree/9533a7c46f8d35e69112a8c5e671532d059b2e8d) from a team of engineers.
-The open/TLS communications abstraction was in very bad shape (systemic bugs, crashes, design, and performance issues).
+This Plaintext/TLS communications abstraction was in very bad shape (systemic bugs, crashes, design, and performance issues).
 I re-implemented it quickly under severe development schedule pressure.
 I also identified and worked around several issues in OpenSSL.
 The new implementation makes use of the Hierarchical State Machine Engine that I also developed at Palm.

 * My implementation of the [Hierarchical State Machine Engine](https://github.com/openwebos/pmstatemachineengine/tree/34f1a4fa6022259e0b8dc3e8b683782e28659186) based on Miro Samek's book on the subject.